Ignite-Market/smart-contracts/ProductDescription.md

 ## FPMM Invariant Formula

-In FPMM, we always track unchanged matematical product which presents constant.
+In FPMM, we always track unchanged mathematical product which presents constant.
 We use the following formula: constant = product("Total Number Of Tokens" for each OutcomeShare)